Iran's foreign minister warns U.S. it would be 'suicidal' to start war

 Breaking News Emails

-MUNICH, Germany — Iranian Foreign Minister Mohammad Javad Zarif has warned the U.S. and its allies that it would be "suicidal" to start a war with Iran, accusing Washington of having a "pathological obsession" with his country.
+MUNICH — Iran's foreign minister, Mohammad Javad Zarif, has warned the U.S. and its allies that it would be "suicidal" to start a war with Iran, accusing Washington of having a "pathological obsession" with his country.

-In a wide-ranging exclusive interview with NBC News on Friday, Zarif said that the "same gang" behind the 2003 Iraq War were "at it again" in pushing for war with his country.
+In a wide-ranging exclusive interview with NBC News on Friday, Zarif said that the "same gang" behind the 2003 Iraq War are "at it again" in pushing for war with his country.

-"I'm not saying President Trump's administration, I'm saying people in President Trump’s administration are trying to create the same eventually and I believe they will fail," he said.
+"I'm not saying President Trump's administration, I'm saying people in President Trump’s administration are trying to create the same eventuality and I believe they will fail," he said.

 Still, he said he hoped "some sense will prevail" but warned that "people will find out that it's suicidal to engage in a war with Iran."